Owambe Thieves

 Owambe Thieves is a 2025 Nigerian crime drama film produced by Eniola Ajao and directed by Adeoluwa Owu.
 It tells the story of a young couple, Cheta and Lola, who struggle to make ends meet while raising their newborn child during one of the worst economic recessions in Nigeria’s history.
-The film stars Faithia Balogun, Hadiza Abubakar, Seilat Adebowale, Femi Branch, Odunlade Adekola, Bashirah Giwa and many others.
+The film stars Zubby Michael, Faithia Balogun, Hadiza Abubakar, Seilat Adebowale, Femi Branch, Odunlade Adekola, Bashirah Giwa and many others.

 Plot

 Cheta and Lola (are a young struggling to provide for their newborn amid increasing hardship.
 After Cheta loses his job, they move in with Lola’s mother for shelter—but the atmosphere is tense and the support hard to come by.

 Desperation mounts when they attend a lavish "owambe" party—an extravagant Yoruba celebration where guests often spray money in exuberance.
 At the event introducing a wealthy politician, Senator Taiwo, Cheta and Lola spot a momentary windfall: bills raining down from a money spray.